MadMike232/one_two_three_git/README.md

 one-two-three-git
 =================

-### Level 8
+### Level 6

-Looks like you resolved your conflict and found our branch, congrats!!
+Welcome to the "tree" branch.

-Hmm...it seems this branch has a file that was seen before in another branch.
+Looks like Bob 'Worm' Morris modified the "nextclue_input.cpp" file.

-Do you "remember" what it is?
+Normally, when ran with the shell script "outputclue.sh", the "nextclue_input.cpp" file would give us the next hint.

-I think this file has something to do with the next clue, but it seems to be very ugly looking.
+Maybe, you should try running the shell script with the "nextclue_input.cpp" file and see what happens...

-Maybe if we compare the "diff"erences between this file and the file from before we'll know where to go next...
+You can run the script by running the command "./outputclue.sh FILE".